cristinanegrean/cristinanegrean.github.io/_posts/2017-03-21-Hypermedia-driven-services-with-Spring-Data-REST.markdown

 ## Coding the Repositories

 The general idea of Spring Data REST is that builds on top of Spring Data repositories and automatically exports those as REST resources.
 I've created several repositories, one for each entity: `DestinationRepository`, `HolidayRepository` and `AgentRepository`.
-All repositories are Java interfaces extending from [PagingAndSortingRepository](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/PagingAndSortingRepository.html) interface, defined in Spring Data Commons, fact that ensures that common CRUD operations as: `findAll`, `findOne`, `save`, `exists`, `count`, `delete`, `deleteAll` will be exposed as HTTP operations on all domain objects.
-Additionally it provides out-of-the-box pagination and sorting support.
+All repositories are Java interfaces extending from [PagingAndSortingRepository](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/PagingAndSortingRepository.html) interface, defined in Spring Data Commons, fact that ensures that common CRUD operations as: `findAll`, `findOne`, `save`, `exists`, `count`, `delete`, `deleteAll` will be inherited by all domain objects.

 Listing 9: [src/main/java/cristina/tech/blog/travel/DestinationRepository.java](https://github.com/cristinanegrean/wanderlust-open-travel-api/blob/master/src/main/java/cristina/tech/blog/travel/DestinationRepository.java)